SpaceOra/Baconplex/README.md

 # Baconplex
-A simple software to elaborate data &amp; run simulations about rocket launches.
+A simple software to elaborate data &amp; run simulations about single stage rocket launches.